appsmithorg/appsmith-docs/tutorial-1/part-2-using-forms/submitting-the-form.md

 Try filling the form again with some valid and invalid values to verify that it works as expected.

-## Configuting actions using JavaScript
+## Configuring actions using JavaScript

 In the previous section, you used the properties GUI to define **onSuccess** and **onError** events for the **Submit** button.
 You can do the same using JavaScript.
 Let's see how.